hexdae/rules_probe_rs/README.md

 </p>

-The goal of the project is to add a simple way to run probe-rs from bazel, similar to cargo embed for the rust ecosystem.
+This project aims to provide a simple way to run probe-rs from bazel, similar to the function `cargo embed` has in the rust ecosystem.

 If this project was useful to you, give it a ⭐️ and I'll keep improving it!